-Instructional Hours: 3 Prerequisite: MAT075 Offered FALL and SPRING semesters
+Instructional Hours: 3 Prerequisite: MAT075

 ENR210 Basic Circuit Theory

 This course covers the basic concepts of electrical engineering.
 Topics include applications of Kirchhoff's Laws to simple resistive circuits, solution of resistor networks using mesh and node analysis and Thevenin's and Norton's theorems, characteristics of capacitance, inductance, and coupled elements and solution of differential equations describing RL, RC, and RLC circuits for zero input, zero state, and complete response and also mesh and node analysis of sinusoidal steady-state circuits in the time domain.
 A student group project is required.